SquireTournamentServices/MIPG-and-MSTR/MSTR.md

 **Policy Additions**

-For tournaments using Multiplayer tournaments, in a configuration of four (4) players per Pod, it is recommended to use the following number of rounds:
+For Multiplayer tournaments, in a configuration of four (4) players per Pod, it is recommended to use the following number of rounds:

 | Players | Swiss Rounds                                                     | Playoff |
 | ------- | ---------------------------------------------------------------- | ------- |